NEWS, EDITORIALS, REFERENCE

 Parity Bit

 Early computers didn't have either screens or keyboards.
 Sounds crazy, right?
 But instead a teletype machine with a big roll of paper could be connected to the computer via RS-232.
 The asynchronous bi-directional nature of RS-232 is designed and well-suited for this situation.
 When the user presses a key on the teletype machine, it is encoded as 1 byte and transmitted to the computer.
-And inversely, when the computer wants to output a character, it transmits it to the Teletype machine which prints it out on the role of paper.
+And inversely, when the computer wants to output a character, it transmits it to the Teletype machine which prints it out on the roll of paper.

 The bytes are coming one at a time.
 The teletype machine is also one-to-one coupled with the computer, serving as its main input device and its main output device.
 The sampled nature of RS-232, however, is a bit unreliable.
 Therefore a method for detecting errors (a questionable method) was introduced: the parity bit.
 The parity bit can configured either as even or odd.
 If you add up all the data bits you'll get either an odd number or an even number.
 When the parity bit is added to the data bits the result should either be odd or even depending on how parity is configured.
 If the expected parity is not what is received, that indicates that an error occurred in the transmission of that word.